-This bill would dramatically increase the cost of farming in New York State at a time of low commodity prices for many of our farming families.
+This bill would dramatically increase the cost of farming in New York State at a time when most residents are experiencing the same financial crisis as our farming families and worrying about how to afford food on their tables.
 This bill would have a tremendous impact on New York's smaller farmers, while also putting tremendous pressure on the larger family farms that provide the bulk of the fresh New York-grown products we enjoy eating.